-The planning proposal envisages the construction of a 27-storey mixed use development on the site, comprising a total of 142 apartments located above a commercial/retail component proposed on the ground floor and first floor podium levels of the new building.
+The planning proposal envisages the construction of a 27-storey mixed-use development on the site, comprising a total of 142 apartments located above a commercial/retail component proposed on the ground floor and first floor podium levels of the new building.

 Off-street parking will be provided within a new three-level basement parking area located beneath the building and will ultimately be designed to comply with Council and SEPP 65 requirements as well as the relevant Australian Standards.
-Vehicular access to the parking facilities is to be provided via a new entry/exit driveway located at the southern end of Holmes Lane.